citusdata/citus_docs/ref_arch/multi_tenant.rst

 Thus Citus requires that primary and foreign key constraints include the distribution column.
 In SQL this translates to making primary and foreign keys composite by including :code:`company_id`.
 This is compatible with the multi-tenant case because what we really need there is to ensure uniqueness on a per-tenant basis.

-Putting it all together, here are all the changes needed in the schema to prepare the tables for distribution by :code:`company_id`.
+Putting it all together, here are the changes which prepare the tables for distribution by :code:`company_id`.

 ::